mariushobbhahn/mariushobbhahn.github.io/_posts/2020-04-02-ProbJudging2.md

 ## What is this mini-series about?

-The overall purpose of these posts is to build a framework to judge debates probabilistically and illustrate how some parts of adjudication work within this framework.
-Part I (TODO:link) dealt with a single argument made by a team in a vacuum.
-This part deals with direct interaction, i.e. some kinds of rebuttal and some extensions.
-Part III (TODO:link) will deal with the overall comparison between different arguments and metrics.
+The overall purpose of these posts is to build a framework to judge debates probabilistically and illustrate how some parts of adjudication work within this framework. <a href='https://mariushobbhahn.github.io/2020-04-02-ProbJudging1/'>Part I</a> dealt with a single argument made by a team in a vacuum.
+This part deals with direct interaction, i.e. some kinds of rebuttal and some extensions. <a href='https://mariushobbhahn.github.io/2020-04-02-ProbJudging3/'>Part III</a> will deal with the overall comparison between different arguments and metrics.
 As already emphasized in the first part, I want these posts to be as understandable as possible even for people that do not have any background in statistics or math.
 If you do not understand a certain explanation please let me know.
 If you have understood the explanation but think it is an incorrect model of debating please let me know as well to improve the model.

 ## Part II: Interaction